tuxfuxch/yarc/readme.md

 ###Settings

   * General
-    - **Window title**: if you have multiple XBMC's around, you can give a name to the Window title
+    - **Window title**: if you have multiple Kodi's around, you can give a name to the Window title
     - **Hide preview pictures**: if your browser crashes because of to many pictures or you just don't want them, you can get rid of them
     - **Use SVG**: just because I like it, if you want some pictures to be SVG, you can set this.
 Some mobile browsers don't support them
     - **Hide watched movies and series**